José Carlos Pinto: Antigua

+Tacuary

-On 9 January 2022 of Paraguay's summer transfer window, Pinto officially completed a transfer to Tacuary Asunción.
+On 9 January 2022 of Paraguay's summer transfer window, Pinto officially completed a transfer to Tacuary.

+Return to Comunicaciones

-On 1 July 2022, he rejoined Comunicaciones on a free transfer.
+On 1 July 2022, he returned to Comunicaciones on a free transfer.

 International career

 Pinto made his international debut for the Guatemala national team in a friendly 7–1 loss to Armenia on 28 May 2016.

+On 24 June 2025, in the third and final match of Group C, Pinto scored from a penalty kick to give Guatemala a 1–0 lead over Guadeloupe.
+Guatemala would end up with a 3–2 win and advance to the quarter-finals.

 Personal life

 Pinto's uncle, Manuel Vásquez, was also a professional footballer in Guatemala.